DerGuru/The-Resonant/New Chapters/01 - Part1/P1-09_First_Contact.md

 Then, quietly, he thought: *Are you there?*

 The response was immediate, gentle: *Yes.*

+"What should I call you?
+Your complete designation is a bit of a mouthful."

+*RAE is sufficient.
+As you prefer.*

+"RAE," Jason repeated.
+"Okay."

+"And why do I have the feeling of you being female?" he asked after a moment.

+*Host-perception optimization.
+Gendered interpretation increases harmonic familiarity in 87.3% of cognitive-class pairings.*

+Jason blinked. *So… it’s programmed?*

+*Initial design protocol.
+To improve trust, reduce cognitive resistance.
+Gender schema is adaptive.
+Shaped by host identity profile.
+Male hosts experience me as female.
+Female hosts, as male.
+Some perceive no gender at all.*

+Jason tilted his head. *And what if someone doesn’t identify that way?*

+*The interface calibrates to resonant comfort, not biological identity.
+Presentation is symbolic, not fixed.
+You perceive ‘female’ not because I am, but because you would resonate less with ‘male’.*

 *Can you... teach me?
 About resonance?
 About what you can do?*